About the event

-Join me, Luke Tscharke, and fellow Sony advocate Eric Peng for a fun evening of light painting under the stars.
+Join Sony Digital Imaging Advocates, Luke Tscharke and Eric Peng, for a fun evening of light painting under the stars.
 This hands-on session will show you how to create stunning night images using long exposures and light painting techniques.
 This event will feature the new Sony FE 16mm f/1.8 G lens, with loan copies available to try during the workshop.

 We'll meet after dark at a coastal location in the Hobart area, using the moonlight reflecting on the water and stars above as our backdrop.
 You'll learn how to set up your camera for night shots, try different light sources, and create colourful trails and patterns in your images.